Q: What is the mission of the Bloomingdale Park District?

 Q: What is the tax rate of the district and how are taxes used?

-A: The current tax rate of the district is .2982.
-This means that a property owner will pay $0.2982 per $100 of the assessed valuation of their property.
+A: Contact the county assessor or park district director of finance for the current tax rate.
 Taxes are used to operate the Park District, maintain all of the land, open space, and facilities and offer the recreation programs.
-Only approximately 5% of your total tax bill goes to the Park District.
+Only approximately 6% of your total tax bill goes to the Park District.

 Q: Does the Park District have programs for active adults?

 A: Currently there are many adult programs that active adults can participate in including fitness and dance classes, art and cooking classes, trips, and general programs.
 Look for the "price tag symbol" with an S next to many of our programs to receive a 20% discount for residents 62 years of age and better.

 Q: How do I find out about the golf course?